AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 >[!IMPORTANT]
 >
-> To activate the configuration changes for each setting, view [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+> View [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) for more information on activating the configuration changes.

 ### Channels {#channels}